thiggan/Web1_2022_S2/README.md

 # Project Description
 This is a project to look at a website, look at how it is constructed and replicate this myself.
 I will need to inspect the original website to see how things are done but I will be using my own code to build it with the help of more research online looking at some of the more complicated parts.
-I will search for images to use and credit these where applicable, they will not be the same as the original website though.
+I will search for images to use and credit these where applicable, they will not all be the same as the original website though.
 I will use fonts the same or as close as I can get to the original to make it look the similar.
 The website will have most of the same features as the original.
 I will be using HTML, Javascript ES6 and CSS to create this website.
 I have used a variety of styles, and a carousel with images, fetched using an Unaplash for the API data.
 These each contain three images and they change every 1.5 seconds.

 ### Some features used: